canonical/snapcraft.io/HACKING.md

 The licenses that we use are based on the [SPDX Specification](https://spdx.github.io/license-list-data/).
 In order to have all the products supporting the same set of licenses, the list needs to be synchronised between snapcraft.io, snapd and the snap store.

-In case you need to udpate the license list:
+In case you need to update the license list:
 - all the teams need to agree on the version of the list
 - once agreed you can copy the list in the file: [./webapp/licenses.json](./webapp/licenses.json)
 - Make sure the function `get_licenses()` in the [./webapp/helpers.py](./webapp/helpers.py) is still working